SLAM-Supported Self-Training for 6D Object Pose Estimation: CONCLUSIONS

 \section{CONCLUSIONS}

-A SLAM-aided semi-supervised learning method for object pose estimation is developed, to mutually boost the performance of object pose inference and object SLAM during robot navigation.
-For SLAM optimization, We propose to automate the tuning of the noise covariances by joint optimization of the SLAM variables and uncertainty models, leading to a flexible and easy-to-implement robust PGO method.
-We demonstrate the effectiveness of our method on the YCB-v dataset and with ground robot experiments.
-Our method can mine high-quality pseudo-labeled data from noisy and outlier-corrupted measurements.
-The SLAM-supported self-training, even with noisy supervisory signals, considerably enhances the performance of pose estimators trained with synthetic data.
-The fine-tuned estimator models, with reduced outlier rates, in return make object SLAM more effective.
+We present a SLAM-aided self-training method for domain adaptation of 6D object pose estimators.
+We exploit robust PGO results to generate multi-view consistent pseudo labels on robot-collected images and fine-tune the estimator models.
+We propose an easy-to-implement robust PGO method, that can automatically tune the pose prediction covariances component-wise.
+We evaluate our method on the YCB-v dataset and with real robot experiments.
+The method can mine high-quality pseudo-labeled data from noisy and outlier-corrupted pose predictions.
+After self-training, the pose estimators (initially trained on synthetic data) show considerably more accurate and consistent performance in the test domain, which also boosts the object SLAM accuracy.